CPKrebs/Spike-Boot-Linux/README.md

 Inside this script, adding all synbolic link for initialisation.

 OBS: All standard Linux commands are within the ``` busybox``` file, so to access them, we need to use busybox before the command.
-To eliminate this it is necessary to add symbolic links, such as ```ln -s /bin/busybox /bin/ls```.
+To eliminate this, it is necessary to add symbolic links, such as ```ln -s /bin/busybox /bin/ls```.
 ```
 #!/bin/sh
 busybox ln -s /bin/busybox /bin/ln